 Opening (7:30 am – 12:00 pm)

-Registration for our Annual Training Forum will take place at the North Tower Lower Loby.
-At registration our EVA BC staff will welcome you and you will receive a name-tag and your swag bag.
+Registration for our Annual Training Forum will take place on the Lower Lobby.
+At registration our EVA BC staff will welcome you and you will receive a name-tag, a participant program, and your swag bag.

 Presenter: Lydia Hwitsum, BC First Nations Justice Council